 Welcome to Pilgrim Faith United Church of Christ!
-No matter where you are on your spiritual journey, our 340-member congregation welcomes you to explore this site to find out what we’re all about.
+No matter who you are or where you are on your spiritual journey, our 340-member congregation welcomes you.
+Explore this site to find out what we’re all about.
 We hope you will be inspired by what you see and join us for worship at 9:30 a.m.
 Sunday in our historic Oak Lawn, Illinois church.
 We promise you will find a church full of people dedicated to living our mission statement every day: Welcoming All, Worshiping God, Working Together to Serve Others.

 You are welcome to join us for worship at 9:30 a.m.
 Sunday.
 A nursery is provided for children younger than 3.
 Children ages 3 years through 8th grade are invited to attend Sunday School during the last half of the service.
 Our service is an inspirational, uplifting experience open to anyone of any faith.
 Dress as casual or formal as you like – just come!